Pamet River marsh at golden hour, Truro Cape Cod

 Founding Story

-In 2026, we founded the Friends of Pamet River.
-Not as scientists or engineers — as neighbors, as parents, as people who believe that loving a place obligates you to protect it.
-We are building a community of stewards around one of Cape Cod's most beautiful and most vulnerable waterways.
+In 2026, we founded Friends of Pamet River.
+Not as scientists or engineers — as neighbors, as parents, as people who believe that loving a place means you should protect it.

 The river has given us so much.
 It's time to give something back.
+Come join us!

 Sunset over Pamet Harbor with kayaks pulled up on the sand